Taishi Katsuragawa's Webpage

 Although the DE problem is related to the accelerated expansion of the Universe at cosmological scale, there are also mysteries in the astrophysics at smaller scale.
 Recently, massive and compact neutron stars whose mass is comparable to two Solar mass were found.
 There could be two points of view to explain such massive neutron stars.
 One is from particle physics side which requires any change of equation of state in high-density and high-temperature matter, and another is the gravitational physics side in which one namely consider the modified gravity.
 The relativistic and compact object is realized in the hydrostatic equilibrium between repulsive force by matters and attractive force by gravity; therefore, the nature of the compact star is determined by the balance between the internal matter and gravity.

 In order to explain the massive neutron star, three approaches seem to be reasonable: (i) we upgrade the equation of state of internal matter, (ii) we modify the gravitational theory, (iii) we accept cases (i) and (ii) simultaneously and assume the new physics in both matter and gravity sectors.
-From (i) based on the particle physics, new equations of state with the new particle contents and interactions have been proposed.
-From (ii) based on the gravitational physics, it has been suggested that some models of modified gravity can explain the massive neutron stars.
+From (i) based on particle physics, new equations of state with the new particle contents and interactions have been proposed.
+From (ii) based on gravitational physics, it has been suggested that some models of modified gravity can explain the massive neutron stars.
 In the study of modified gravity theories, it is often to investigate the mass-radius (M-R) relation of compact stars with changing the gravitational theory, but assuming the specific equations of state for matters.

 In addition to compact star, on length scales smaller than 1 Mpc and mass scales smaller than 10^11 solar mass, the Λ-CDM model faces a number of challenges.
 For example, the observed cores of many dark-matter dominated galaxies are both less dense and less cuspy than predicted in Λ-CDM model.
 The number of small galaxies and dwarf satellites is also far below the predicted count of low-mass dark matter halos and sub-halos within similar volumes.
 These issues underlie the well-documented problems with Λ-CDM model: Cusp/Core, Missing Satellites, and Too-Big-to-Fail problems.